-You can apply for Jobseeker’s Allowance (JSA) to help you while you look for work.
+You can apply for Jobseeker’s Allowance (JSA) to help you when you look for work.

 JSA weekly amount